collective/collective.volto.formsupport/README.rst

     bin/instance -OPlone run bin/formsupport_data_cleansing  --help
     Usage: interpreter [OPTIONS]

-    bin/instance -OPlone run bin/formsupport_data_cleansing [--dryrun|--no-
+    bin/instance -OPlone run bin/formsupport_data_cleansing [--dryrun|--no-dryrun]
-    dryrun]

     Options:
     --dryrun        --dryrun (default) simulate, --no-dryrun actually save the changes

-    --days INTEGER  default number of days of data retention (default 180) --help          Show this message and exit.
+    --help          Show this message and exit.

-If the form block as an integer field `remove_data_after_days`, the retention days can be defined on a single block, If the value is `-1` there is no data cleaning for the specific form, otherwise there is an option in the script for a default value.
+If the form block as an integer field `remove_data_after_days`, the retention days can be defined on a single block, If the value is lower or equal to `0` there is no data cleaning for the specific form.

 Examples
 ========